Scrub Hare Safari: Day-by-day

 Guided walking safari

-After lunch and a siesta, you'll set off in the afternoon, led by your guide and an armed game scout.
-With your binoculars in hand, it’s a 3-4 hour walk to Crocodile.
-There are no roads here, so you’ll follow game trails, pausing to observe the wildlife learn about the bush and, of course, to have refreshments.
+After lunch and a siesta, you'll set off, binoculars in hand, with your guide and an armed game scout for Big Lagoon Camp: a 3–4-hour walk.
+There are no roads here, so you’ll follow game trails, pausing to observe the wildlife, learn about the bush and, of course, to have refreshments.

 Activities